vitwit/zk-multisig/simapp/gnarkcli/README.md

 some `stake` for the new zk account we created.

-Now you can run the chain:
+Create a separate window (so you don't lose your $ADDR) and start the chain:

 ```
 simd start
 ```

-In another window, query the zk account.
-It should have a balance:
+Back in the original window, query the zk account.
+It should have a balance.
+Here's what I get:

 ```
-$simd query bank balance $ADDR
+$ simd query bank balances $ADDR
+balances:
+- amount: "100000"
+  denom: stake
 ```

 ### Generate, Sign, and Broadcast a Tx